python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 install basic requirements into each new development environment, initialize a source code control repository, or otherwise set up a new project.

-There are two ways to attach your code so that virtualenvwrapper will run it: End-users can use shell scripts or other programs for personal customization (see :ref:`scripts`).
-Extensions can also be implemented in Python by using Distribute_ *entry points*, making it possible to share common behaviors between systems and developers.

 Defining an Extension
 =====================